Odonno/gitter-bot-how-to/README.md

 ### Prerequisites

-You'll need an Azure account to continue.
+* You will need an Azure account in order to continue.
+* Install Azure Command Line Interface - `npm install -g azure-cli`

+### Configuration Steps

-**HOTFIX:** Because there was fix on `develop` branch to make `hubot-gitter2` works on Windows, you should update your `package.json` to get the last change.
+**HOTFIX:** Due to the fact that there has been a fix on the `develop` branch of the `hubot-gitter2` repository to make it work on Azure, you will need to make the following adjustment to the `package.json` file.
 Change this line :

 `"hubot-gitter2": "git://github.com/huafu/hubot-gitter2.git#develop",`

-### Running Hubot in an Azure website ?

-1. `npm install -g azure-cli`
+Once a new release of the `hubot-gitter2` is available, you will not need to do this change.
+You can subscribe to [this issue](https://github.com/huafu/hubot-gitter2/issues/18) to know when a new release is available.

-2. `azure site deploymentscript --node`
+1. `azure site deploymentscript --node`
-3. Edit `external-scripts.json` file and remove these lines
+2. Edit `external-scripts.json` file and remove these lines
     * `"hubot-heroku-keepalive",`
     * `"hubot-redis-brain,`
-4. Create a new file `server.js` in the root directory that contains these 2 lines
+3. Create a new file `server.js` in the root directory that contains these 2 lines
     * `require('coffee-script/register');` <br />
       `module.exports = require('bin/hubot.coffee');`
-5. `npm install coffee-script --save`
+4. `npm install coffee-script --save`
-6. Open `deploy.cmd` and add a new line under `Deployment` section (after the 3rd step)
+5. Open `deploy.cmd` and add a new line under `Deployment` section (after the 3rd step)
     * `:: 4.
 Create Hubot file with a coffee extension` <br />
       `copy /Y "%DEPLOYMENT_TARGET%\bin\hubot" "%DEPLOYMENT_TARGET%\bin\hubot.coffee"`
-7. Commit this change on your repo (`git commit -m "Add Azure deployment configuration"`)
+6. Commit this change on your repo (`git commit -m "Add Azure deployment configuration"`)
-8. Publish your code to your favorite source control (see below in Steps.3)
+7. Publish your code to your favorite source control (see below in Steps.3)

-### Steps
+### Deployment Steps

 1. Login into [Azure dashboard](https://portal.azure.com/)
 2. Create a new **App Services** with the name, for example `<yourbotname>`